Get the Recipe

 You've probably seen them before.
-According to some un-cited online references, the dish was created at the Hasselback restaurant in Stockholm some time in the 18th century (this was way before the internet started bacon-ing everything).
+According to some unsourced online references, the dish was created at the Hasselback restaurant in Stockholm sometime in the 18th century (this was way before the internet started bacon-ing everything).

-At their simplest, they're made by slicing potatoes at regular intervals almost all the way through, then separating the ridges, adding a bit of butter or oil in between each ridge, and baking them until crisp and creamy.
+At their simplest, they're made by slicing potatoes at regular intervals almost all the way through, then separating the ridges, adding a bit of butter or oil in between the ridges, and baking them until they're crisp and creamy.
 They come out looking like, well, like nothing else I can really think of.
 Dragon's eggs?
 Bad guys in a Super Mario game?
 Point is, they look awesome.

 Nevertheless, I went into the kitchen and got to work on the first batch of what would end up being my favorite potato recipe in years.

 Here's the idea: What if I were to take the creamy interior and the crisp edges to the extreme, combining the concept of a Hasselback potato—that array of crisp ridges at the top—with a creamy potato gratin, the king of all casseroles?
 What if, indeed.

 It's a sideways potato gratin, if you will.